TienVNguyen/FlicksProject/README.md

     * [x] More popular movies should start a separate activity that plays the video immediately.
     * [x] Less popular videos rely on the detail page should show ratings and a YouTube preview.
 * [x] Add a play icon overlay to popular movies to indicate that the movie can be played.
-* [ ] Leverage the data binding support module to bind data into one or more activity layout templates.
 * [x] Apply the popular [Butterknife annotation library](http://guides.codepath.com/android/Reducing-View-Boilerplate-with-Butterknife) to reduce boilerplate code.
 * [x] Apply rounded corners for the poster or background images using [Picasso transformations](https://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#other-transformations)
 * [x] Replaced android-async-http network client with the popular [Retrofit2](https://github.com/square/retrofit) or [Volley](http://guides.codepath.com/android/Networking-with-the-Volley-Library) networking libraries.